aoyshi/Machine-Leaning-Basics/unsupervised/clustering/README.md

       * b) **Divisive Clustering**: \
            Top-Down approach - we split clusters from the previous level. \
            All data points are classified as a single cluster and then partitioned as the distance increases. \
-_Verdict: Connective models are very easy to interpret but lack scalability for handling big datasets._
 ------------
 #### II.
 Centroid Models
-These are iterative clustering algorithms in which the notion of similarity is derived by the closeness of a data point to the centroid (center, mean) of the clusters.
+These are iterative clustering algorithms in which the notion of similarity is derived by the closeness of a data point to the centroid (center, mean) of the clusters. \
+_Verdict: The number of clusters required at the end have to be mentioned beforehand, so need to have prior knowledge of the dataset._
   * **Partitioning Clustering**:
     * a) **K-Means Clustering**: \
          Partition the data into k clusters and each partition forms one cluster, with the centroid being the mean of all the points assigned to that cluster.
 Points belong to the cluster with the closest centroid.